Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

 1. Pre-trim MultiQC Report

-    -   A HTML file that visualize base quality scores, GC content, sequence length distribution, sequence duplication levels, k-mer overrepresentation and contamination of primers and adapters in the pre-trimmed pair-end fastq.
+    -   A HTML file that visualize base quality scores, GC content, sequence length distribution, sequence duplication levels, k-mer over-representation and contamination of primers and adapters in the pre-trimmed pair-end fastq.

 2. Post-trim MultiQC Report

-    -   A HTML file that visualize base quality scores, GC content, sequence length distribution, sequence duplication levels, k-mer overrepresentation and contamination of primers and adapters in the trimmed pair-end fastq.
+    -   A HTML file that visualize base quality scores, GC content, sequence length distribution, sequence duplication levels, k-mer over-representation and contamination of primers and adapters in the trimmed pair-end fastq.

 3. Peaks File